 You’ll get a letter before the hearing to let you know when and where it’ll take place.

-Your legal representative (eg your barrister) will present your case to the judges.
+Your legal representative (for example, your barrister) will present your case to the judges.

 If you’re appealing a conviction, representatives from the prosecution will present the case against you.
 This won’t always happen if you appeal against a sentence.

 If you do not get permission to appeal

 You’ll get a letter to let you know you haven’t been given permission.
 It’ll explain how the judge made their decision.

 You have the right to renew your application and ask a ‘full court’ of 2 or 3 judges to give you permission.
 The letter will tell you how to do this.